Wendy-Ying/Wendy-Ying/README.md

 📅 News:
 - 💞️ Seeking for PhD opportunities in 2026 Fall!
 - 🎉 Our paper [MfNeuPAN](https://arxiv.org/abs/2511.17013) is accepted by IEEE ROBIO 2025.
-- 🎁 All my work in SUSTech can be find in this [catalog](https://github.com/Wendy-Ying/SUSTech-Homeworks-and-Projects).
+- 🎁 All my work in SUSTech can be found in this [catalog](https://github.com/Wendy-Ying/SUSTech-Homeworks-and-Projects).

 ---